 - Obtain a termite letter (not typically done when buying a condo)

-- Decide if you want to purchase Owner’s title insurance (one time premium paid by the buyer at closing).
-This is not required but highly recommended to help protect your investment.
+- Decide if you want to purchase Owner’s title insurance (one time premium usually paid by the buyer at closing).
+This is typically not required but highly recommended to help protect your investment.
 Be sure to let your mortgage consultant and attorney know well in advance if you want Owner’s Title insurance.

 - Obtain Hazard or homeowner’s insurance.
 Have your homeowner’s insurance agent fax a copy of the declarations page and payment receipt to the attorney’s and mortgage consultant’s office.